JH321/Pong/README.md

 # Pong

-An old done in high school that uses Java graphics to create a pong game.
+An old program done in high school that uses Java graphics to create a pong game.